Amed Rosario Player Props: Guardians vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in MLB.
+- The Cubs' 3.94 team ERA ranks ninth among all MLB pitching staffs.

-- The Cubs have a 3.92 team ERA that ranks 10th across all MLB pitching staffs.
+- Cubs pitchers combine to allow the fewest home runs in baseball (79 total, one per game).

-- Cubs pitchers combine to surrender 79 home runs (one per game), the second-fewest in the league.
+- Taillon makes the start for the Cubs, his 14th of the season.
+He is 2-6 with a 6.75 ERA and 53 strikeouts through 58 2/3 innings pitched.

-- Stroman (9-5) is looking for his 10th win when he gets the starting nod for the Cubs in his 18th start of the season.
-He's put together a 2.47 ERA in 102 2/3 innings pitched, with 85 strikeouts.
+- The right-hander last pitched on Wednesday against the Philadelphia Phillies, when he went five innings, allowing five earned runs while giving up seven hits.

-- His last time out came on Sunday against the St. Louis Cardinals, when the right-hander threw 3 1/3 innings, surrendering three earned runs while allowing eight hits.
+- In 13 games this season, the 31-year-old has amassed a 6.75 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .300 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.